Abraham0121/Python-Projects/README.md

-# Python-Projects
+# Python-Projects (Depreciated)
-This will be a place where I store projects.
+This was a place where I stored some projects.